jasp-stats/jaspDescriptives/inst/help/descriptives.md

 #### Assignment Box
 - Variables: All variables of interest.
 - Split: Can be split by a categorical variable such as experimental condition.
+- Tranpose descriptive table: Tranposes the main table
-- Displays a frequency table for each variable.
+- Frequency tables: Displays a frequency table for each variable.
+  - Maximum distinct values: Frequency tables are shown for each variables that has fewer distinct observations than the specified number.
+- Stem and Leaf tables: A table that shows all numeric observation from small to large.
+The observations are split into a "stem", the first digit(s), and a "leaf", the subsequent digit.
+  - scale: Controls the table length.
+Increasing the scale leads to a coarser table whereas decreasing the scale leads to a smoother table.

 ### Plots
 - Distribution Plots: For continuous variables, displays a histogram.
 For nominal and ordinal variables, displays a frequency distribution.